Shivakumar-J/Note-Taking-App/README.md

 2. Set up the database:
 - The app communicates with a MySQL database for storing and managing notes.
+- Keep the credentials of your database in index.js file.
 - Make sure you have MySQL installed and running.
 - create a table called "notes"